jaijiv/go-social-api/README.md

 - Deploy a few rest web services using goji
 - Start out with user module
-- Persist to mongo
+- Persist to mongo using mgo
-- Setup up Continous Integration / Deployment (CI / CD)
+- Setup up Continous Integration / Deployment (CI / CD).
+Explore jenkins or some cloud CI/CD like travis or shippable
 - Deploy with haproxy (load balancer), nginx (ssl termination)